“The aging process has you firmly in its grasp if you never get the urge to throw a snowball.”

 - UP-TO-DATE INFORMATION: Before setting out, check the latest weather forecast and consult with local authorities as to the current snow conditions and potentially hazardous areas.

-- RECOGNITION: Theory is all well and good, but unless you can translate what you have learned out in the field, all your acquired knowledge will be for nothing.
+- RECOGNITION & ADAPTABILITY: Theory is all well and good, but unless you can translate what you have learned out in the field, all your acquired knowledge will be for nothing.
 Keep your wits about you at all times, try to avoid walking in close proximity (be it above or at the base) to cliffs and bluffs and never be afraid to turn around and/or look for an alternative route if your chosen path appears to be overly dangerous.

 When hiking in snow-packed, mountainous terrain you need to have an ice axe.